-Most conferences that take place around the world are organised by the companies themselves for their clients, employees and partners.
-At the same time, a lot of them are organised by people for whom organising conferences is not their main job.
-Thus we have started a concept called the Conference School to help those hardworking people in organising better conferences.
+Most conferences around the world are organized by companies for clients, employees and partners.
+At the same time, a lot of them organized by people for whom organizing is not their main job.
+Thus, we have started a concept called the Conference School to help those hardworking people make better conferences.

 We hereby wish to share the experiences we have gained over the last 15 years.
-With this we are hoping to help save conference teams time, money and lessen the stress surrounding their work.
-The first part of the Conference School will cover the subject of forming the organisational team.
+We are hoping to help save conference teams time, money and lessen the their stress.
+The first part of the Conference School covers the subject of forming the organizational team.

-How to organise a conference using existing personnel?
+How to organize a conference using existing personnel?

-Broadly speaking, the team of organisers needs people with three types of skills.
+Broadly speaking, the team of organizers needs people with three types of skills.

 First, it needs someone who would be responsible for the content.
 This person does not have to know absolutely everything.
-Rather, they need to create a network of people who can help come up with the hottest topics and the best speakers in the field for the event.
+Rather, they need to create a network of people who can help come up with the hottest topics and the best speakers in the field.
 That said, it would speed up the process if she were a frequent conference visitor and a natural networker.
 More about the event content creation, in the II part of Conference School.

-Secondly, it needs a sales and marketing specialist if the conference is being sold out-of-house, for example, to the company’s clients.
-This person would ideally already be connected with the target attendees, or at least have experience in reaching them with relative ease.
+Secondly, it needs a sales and marketing specialist if the conference is out-of-house.
+For example, to the company’s clients.
+This person would ideally have connection with the target attendees.
+Or, at least, have experience in reaching them with relative ease.

-And third, it needs someone who can actually manage the plans for the conference AKA ensure the technical implementation of the event.
-Preferably, she would be someone with prior experience in organising events.
+And third, it needs someone who can manage the plans for the conference.
+For instance, to ensure the technical implementation of the event.
+Preferably, it would be someone with prior experience in organizing events.
 Also, with connections to various vendors, including venue owners, technicians and event equipment rentals.

 One of these three should also be in charge of the whole thing and take the project manager’s role.
-However, in the case of organising bigger conferences, it might make sense to have a dedicated person who would make sure that all parties are on top of everything.
+However, in the case of organizing bigger conferences, it makes sense to have a dedicated person who would make sure that all parties are on top of everything.

 Amount of people

-In a perfect world, the whole team would be limited to just three or four people.
-That’s because issues usually arise when too many people wish to be a part of the organisational team.
+In a perfect world, the whole team consists of three or four people.
+That’s because issues usually arise when too many people wish to be a part of the organizational team.
 If there are too many opinions involved, then preparations may lag behind and the central point of the conference may get blurred.
 This will lead to an end result that is so generic that it will not bother anyone, but it will also not excite anyone.

-In case the conference is meant for the employees or clients of the company, it is also important to involve the board with the organisation of the event from the start.
+When the conference is for the employees or clients of the company, it is also important to involve the board with the organisation of the event from the start.
 Especially as they would need to give their input for the overall vision of the event.
-However, the board should not be allowed to steamroll over the organising team.
+However, the board should not steamroll over the organising team.
 That will only demotivate them, as well as be detrimental to the event.
 That is where the project manager would also be managing the board.
-That is for making sure project managers get their voices heard, while not taking over the organisation.
+That is for making sure project managers get their voices heard, while not taking over the organisationhave